JadeOfMaar/KSP-TheSpice/tasks.md

 # Dev Tasks
-## The Spice v0.6.9
+## The Spice v0.7.0

 ### Things to do
+* Test warp drives with new warp module
+* Develop science aspect
+* Fix texture issue with kPad
 * Repaint everything
-* Fix texture issue with kPad
-* Fix tech nodes and costs

 ### Things done
-* Re-add antennae